Anne-ccl/Big-Data-Final-Earthquake-Impact-on-Housing-Prices/README.md

 ## File Structure

-[Describe the file structure of your project, including how the files are organized and what each file contains.
-Be sure to explain the purpose of each file and how they are related to one another.]
-.
-├── Folder 1:Population growth and decline statistics between 2015-2017
-├── Folder 2:Population growth and decline statistical indicators 2015-2017
-├── Folder 3:Other Demographic Indicators/
-│   ├── a.Administrative District Population Indicators
-│   ├── b.Gender Demographics of three age groups in December 2016
-│   ├── c.Statistical indicators of low and middle income households in December 2016
-│   ├── d.Individual Income Tax Statistics in December 2016
-│   └── e.Statistics on the Education Level of the Population 2016
-├── Folder 4:Medical Resources
-├── Folder 5:Visualization Results
-├── File: House Price 2014_2018
-├── File: 2016 Meinong Earthquake Intensity Record
-└── File: Earthquake-Impact-on-Housing-Prices (R Code File)

 ```
 📦 Data Project_Earthquake Impact on Housing Prices
 ├─ Folder 1:Population growth and decline statistics between 2015-2017